marty-wickham/milestone-project4/README.md

 * [Python 3](https://www.python.org/) - Python is an interpreted, high-level, general-purpose programming language.
 In this project it was used to manage the back end development of the project.
 * [Django](https://www.djangoproject.com/) - Django is a free opensource, high level Python framework.
 It handles a lot of the work of building a fullstack website.
+* [Stripe](https://stripe.com/en-ie) - Stripe is a software as a service.
+The stripe API is used to handle payment processing for this project.
 * [Heroku](https://en.wikipedia.org/wiki/Heroku) - A cloud platform as a service.
 Heroku is used to deploy this project.
 * [S3 Buckets](https://www.mongodb.com/cloud/atlas) - An Amazon web service, S3 (Simple Storage Solution) is a storage service used to host all of the media and the static files for this project.